-One of the most prominent tourist destinations in Delhi, The National Zoological Park is popular among all age groups.
+One of the most prominent tourist destinations in Delhi, the National Zoological Park is popular among all age groups.
 But most of the footfall witnessed here comprise kids and wildlife explorers.
 It is also the favourite weekend destination among the Delhiites.
-Established in 1959, you will get to see a wide variety of animals, reptiles, and species of birds.
-There are two pathways, one which leads to the library and the other that houses rare species of animals and birds like Hippopotamus, White Tiger, Spider Monkey, Gir Lion, Hyena, Axis deer, Peafowl, Hog Deer, Banteng, Emu, Macaque, African Wild Buffalo and many more.
+Established in 1959, the park offers you a unique opportunity to see a wide variety of animals, reptiles, and species of birds.
+There are two pathways, one which leads to the library and the other that houses rare species of animals and birds like Hippopotamus, White Tiger, Spider Monkey, Gir Lion, Hyena, Axis deer, Peafowl, Hog Deer, Banteng, Emu, Macaque, African Wild Buffalo, and many more.

 The NRI Birds.
 These bright and colourful birds are a sight for sore eyes and a must-visit for bird lovers.
 Right from Australian native birds to the African region ones, this place houses them all.

 African Elephant.
 The famous African elephant named 'Shankar' is a gift to the former President Shankar Dayal Sharma by the Zimbabwe government.

 The White Tiger.
 The six white tigers in the zoo, definitely steal the show with their beauty and roars.
 These white tigers, the major attraction of the zoo, will leave you lovestruck with the beauty that nature has bestowed upon them.
 Out of all the people, 50 per cent of them come here to see them.